Frank Hurley: Antarctic expeditions

 Hurley was the official photographer on Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition, hired on condition that he would make a film recording events on the expedition.
-The group set out in 1914 and was marooned until August 1916, after their ship was crushe by ice.
+The group set out in 1914 and was marooned until August 1916, after their ship was crushed by ice.
 Hurley's photographic kit for the expedition included the cinematograph machine, plate still camera, and several smaller Kodak cameras, along with various lenses, tripods, and developing equipment, most of which had to be abandoned with the loss of their ship Endurance in 1915.
 He kept only a hand-held Vest Pocket Kodak camera and three rolls of film and for the rest of the expedition, he shot just 38 images.
 He also selected and saved 120 of his glass-plate negatives, smashing about 400 remaining ones.
 Some of the plates from the expedition are now part of the State Library of New South Wales collection.
 A documentary silent film was assembled from his footage, first released as In the Grip of the Polar Pack Ice in 1919.
 The film was restored by the British Film Institute in 1996 as South: Sir Ernest Shackleton's Glorious Epic of the Antarctic, with a digitally-remastered version re-released in 2022.